fangq/mcx/mcxlab/README.txt

        cfg.srctype:    source type, the parameters of the src are specified by cfg.srcparam{1,2}
-                       'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(0) is the half-angle in radian 'gaussian' - gaussian beam, srcparam1(0) specifies the variance in the zenith angle 'planar' - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
+                       'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radian 'gaussian' - a collimated gaussian beam, srcparam1(1) specifies the waist radius (in voxels) 'planar' - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
-                       'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern pixel dimensions, and srcpattern is a pattern array, valued between [0-1].
+                       'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a pattern array, valued between [0-1].
-                       'fourier' - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y k-numbers; the fraction part of srcparam1(4) multiplies 2*pi represents the phase shift.
+                       'fourier' - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fraction part of srcparam1(4) multiplies 2*pi represents the phase shift (phi0); 1.0 minus the fraction part of srcparam2(4) is the modulation depth (M).
+Put in equations:
+                                     S=0.5*[1+M*cos(2*pi*(fx*x+fy*y)+phi0)], (0<=x,y,M<=1)
                        'arcsine' - similar to isotropic, except the zenith angle is uniform distribution, rather than a sine distribution.
                        'disk' - a uniform disk source pointing along srcdir; the radius is set by srcparam1(1) (in grid unit)
+                       'fourierx' - a general Fourier source, the parameters are
+                                srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phi0,M]
+                                normalized vectors satisfy: srcdir cross v1=v2
+                                the phase shift is phi0*2*pi
+                       'fourierx2d' - a general 2D Fourier basis, parameters
+                                srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phix,phiy]
+                                the phase shift is phi{x,y}*2*pi
+                       'zgaussian' - an angular gaussian beam, srcparam1(0) specifies the variance in the zenith angle 'line' - a line source, emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), radiating
+                                uniformly in the perpendicular direction
+                       'slit' - a colimated slit beam emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), with the initial
+                                dir specified by cfg.srcdir
        cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details
        cfg.srcpattern: see cfg.srctype for details
-       cfg.voidtime:   for wide-field sources, [1]-start timer at launch, 0-when entering the first non-zero voxel
+       cfg.voidtime:   for wide-field sources, [1]-start timer at launch, or 0-when entering the first non-zero voxel
+       cfg.outputtype:  [X] - output flux, F - fluence, E - energy deposit
+                        J - Jacobian (replay)
+       cfg.faststep: when set to 1, this option enables the legacy 1mm fix-step photon advancing strategy; although this method is fast, the results were found inaccurate, and therefore is not recommended.
+Setting to 0 enables precise ray-tracing between voxels; this is the default.

        fields with * are required; options in [] are the default values